jyutzler/Bridge-Systems/system.md

    * 5NT: pick a slam
    * any 6-bid: suggested place to play (pass or correct)

-### Voluntary 5-bid
-A voluntary bid of 5 of a suit is invitational to slam.
-It is used in two circumstances:
-   * If opponents have bid one suit or there is one unbid suit, it asks for second-round control in that suit.
-Responder:
-      * Bids 5NT with an unguarded K to invite an alternative contract of 6NT
-	  * Raises to 6 with first or second-round control
-	  * Passes otherwise
-   * Otherwise, it asks for top trump honors.
-Responder
-      * Raises to 7 with AK and the Q or extra length
-	  * Raises to 6 with at least AJ or KQ
-	  * Passes otherwise

-### Forcing 3NT
-Once agreement in a major suit has been reached, a bid of 3NT is a slam try that asks responder to cue bid first-round controls.
-A voluntary cue bid at the 4-level that skips 3NT is also a slam try.
-The two bids say nothing specific about hand strength but are more tactical in nature.
-For example, the player that will be declarer may choose to bid 3NT so as to not reveal any unnecessary information about the closed hand.

 ## Defensive Bidding
 ### Doubles
 A double is for takeout over a partscore bid (4♦ or lower).